mspnp/aks-fabrikam-dronedelivery/07-workload-prerequisites.md

 1. Remove Azure Key Vault import certificates permissions for the current user.

    > The Azure Key Vault Policy for your user was a temporary policy to allow you to upload the certificate for this walkthrough.
-In actual deployments, you would manage these access policies via your ARM templates using [Azure RBAC for Key Vault data plane](https://docs.microsoft.com/azure/key-vault/general/secure-your-key-vault#data-plane-and-access-policies).
+In actual deployments, you would manage these access policies via your Bicep templates using [Azure RBAC for Key Vault data plane](https://docs.microsoft.com/azure/key-vault/general/secure-your-key-vault#data-plane-and-access-policies).

    ```bash
    az keyvault delete-policy --upn $(az account show --query user.name -o tsv) -n $KEYVAULT_NAME